 The water is allowed to flow into the lagoon via the sluice gates, when a sufficient head height is achieved, thus feeding the turbines to generate electricity.
 The process is reversed, and the water is prevented from leaving the lagoon until there is sufficient head to further drive the bi-directional turbines.

-Project make-up and construction details for Tidal lagoon
+Project make-up and construction details

 The project involves the construction of a U-shaped breakwater wall, between the dredged channels of the Tawe and Neath rivers.
 It will stretch approximately 9.5km-long, thereby enclosing a tidal area of approximately 11.5km².
 Enclosing the Swansea bay, the wall will have its western landfall on the eastern side of the River Tawe adjacent to Swansea Port, whereas the eastern landfall will be located on the eastern end of the new Swansea University Bay Campus (SUBC).

 The sea wall will have a visibility of 12m at low water and 3.5m at high.
 It will be constructed using dredged sandy materials, filled in long geotextile casings known as Geotubes that are 5m in diameter.
 The wall’s outer structure will be reinforced with layers of both small and large rock armours.
-The construction of the breakwater would require approximately five million tonnes of rock.
+The construction of the breakwater will require approximately five million tonnes of rock.

 The turbine house and sluice gates will be constructed southwest of the lagoon, and the turbines will be mounted on concrete caissons in a single section.
 The turbine house will be equipped with 16 Kaplan bulb turbines that have an installed capacity of 20MW and measure 7.35m in diameter each.
 The tidal lagoon will be capable of generating baseload electricity for 14 to 16 hours a day, by generating power from each of the flood and ebb tides four times a day.